 flickr photo via kokichuelo

 What I'm saying is that the most valuable tools I've learned to help me deal with kids who suffer behavioral difficulties have had nothing to do with how to manipulate or change their behavior, and everything to do with understanding it.
-There is a story behind every story, and I think it should be the primary goal of people who work with challenged kids to be open to hearing it.
-I will agree that behavior is purposeful, but what if a child who exhibits the behavior doesn't personally know what the purpose is?
+There is a story behind every story, and I think it should be the primary goal of people who work with challenged kids to be open about hearing it.
+I will agree that behavior is purposeful, but what if a child who exhibits the behaviour doesn't personally know what the purpose is?
 To me, purpose connotes a goal that one is trying to achieve.
 What if there is no goal?
 What if a child isn't lying when we inevitably ask him why he did what he just did, and he can only say, "I don't know?"
 Truthfully, I wish I had a dollar for every time I've heard a child say this; and I believe it when they do.
-I'm not saying there isn't an outcome to behavior (aka the change that occurs as a result of random behavior variables that upset the applecart so to speak,) but I'm not convinced it's purposeful in the context I describe; that there is always a deliberate attempt to act in a particular way to effect a desired outcome.
+I'm not saying there isn't an outcome to behaviour (aka the change that occurs as a result of random behavior variables that upset the apple cart so to speak,) but I'm not convinced it's purposeful in the context I describe; that there is always a deliberate attempt to act in a particular way to effect a desired outcome.

 flickr phot via cogdogblog